yogeshjain999/representable/README.md

 end
 ```

 This will call `title` getter and setter on the decorator instance, not on the represented object.
 You can still access the represented object in the decorator method using `represented`.
-BTW, in a module representer this option is ignored.
+BTW, in a module representer this option setting is ignored.

+Possible values for this switch (formerly known as `:decorator_scope`) are `:binding`, `:decorator` and `nil`, which is the default setting where lambdas and methods are invoked in the represented context.

 Or use `:getter` or `:setter` to dynamically add a method for the represented object.